ericaltendorf/gwt/README.md

 ## Background: bare repositories

-`gwt` makes some assumptions about your repository and worktree directory layout.
-It assumes you use bare repositories, with worktrees stored in the in a `worktrees/` subdir thereof.
+`gwt` is designed to work with bare repositories and follows a convention for directory layout to make worktree management easier:

+- If your repo is at `/path/to/repo.git` (bare repo)
+- Worktrees are stored at `/path/to/repo.gwt/branch-name`

+This separation keeps Git's internal data (`.git`) separate from your working files while maintaining a clear relationship between repositories and their worktrees.

 Bare repos are the cleanest way to use worktrees.
 Clone with `--bare`, then set up remote tracking: `cd` into the repo, and run the following ([further reading](https://morgan.cugerone.com/blog/workarounds-to-git-worktree-using-bare-repository-and-cannot-fetch-remote-branches/)).